Header Image

 PE :

-Our PE sessions in Year 2 are on Thursdays and Fridays this term.
-Mr Sheahan will be teaching PE on a Thursday, but this may be subject to change.
+Our PE sessions in Year 2 are on Tuesdays and Wednesdays this half term.
+Mrs Barnes will be teaching PE on a Wednesday, but this is subject to change each half term to ensure children experience a wide range of enrichment opportunities in PE.
 Parents will be notified of any changes via School Comms.
-Please make sure that all earrings are removed on PE days and that your child has the appropriate PE kit for outdoor PE in school on those days.
+Please make sure that all earrings are removed on PE days, long hair is tied back and that your child has the appropriate PE kit for outdoor PE in school on those days.

 Privacy Policy